hestiacp/hestiacp-docs/web/docs/contributing/quick-install-app.md

 Please be aware that the naming of your WebApp should follow the following regex: `[a-zA-Z][a-zA-Z0,9]` otherwise it will not register as a working app!

-## Example

-Example class can be found on [Example class](https://github.com/hestiacp/hestia-quick-install)

 ## Sharing

 If you are done you can submit [a Pull Request](https://github.com/hestiacp/hestiacp/pulls) to HestiaCP and we will review the code and if it meeds our standaards we will include in the the next release.

+## More information

+More information can be found in the [hestia-quick-install repo](https://github.com/hestiacp/hestia-quick-install/blob/main/Example/ExampleSetup.php)